narimiran/narimiran.github.io/_posts/2018-05-10-python-numpy-nim.md

   nEpochs = 10_000
 ```

-Compared to Python, in Nim all imports are written on the same line, and importing a module in Nim is analogous to `from Foo import *` in Python.
+Compared to Python, in Nim all imports are written on the same line, and importing a module in Nim is analogous to `from foo import *` in Python.

 We take the same seed as in the original, and we define all the needed constants.
 (All indented lines are part of the `const` block.)
-Nim is statically typed language, but the types can be inferred from the values.
+Nim is a statically typed language, but the types can be inferred from the values.

 Next we need to define vectors `x` and `d` (`x = np.linspace(0, 2, N)` and `d = 3 + 2 * x + noise` in Python), and we need to do it element by element: